spryker/spryker-docs/docs/scos/user/user-guides/202009.0/back-office-user-guide/content/navigation/managing-navigation-elements.md

 title: Managing navigation elements
 description: Use these procedures to create, edit, activate or deactivate a child node, view and manage a navigation tree and create the new navigation in the Back Office.
 originalLink: https://documentation.spryker.com/v6/docs/managing-navigation-elements
+originalArticleId: cd7fe0ed-ad67-4c79-a90e-f74eae4dc6c1
 redirect_from:
   - /v6/docs/managing-navigation-elements
   - /v6/docs/en/managing-navigation-elements
 ---

-This topic describes how to manage [navigation elements](https://documentation.spryker.com/docs/navigation-feature-overview#navigation-element).
+This topic describes how to manage [navigation elements](/docs/scos/dev/features/202009.0/navigation/navigation-feature-overview.html#navigation-element).

 To start working with navigation elements, go to **Content** > **Navigation**.
 ***